MichalLytek/type-graphql/docs/types-and-fields.md

 title: Types and fields
 ---

 The main idea of TypeGraphQL is to automatically create GraphQL schema definition from TypeScript's classes.
-To avoid the need of schema definion files and interfaces describing the schema, we use a bit of reflection magic and decorators.
+To avoid the need of schema definition files and interfaces describing the schema, we use a bit of reflection magic and decorators.

 Let's start with defining the example TypeScript class.
 It will represent our `Recipe` model with fields storing recipe's data:
 ```typescript